-At the entrance, two big fat bastards sat either side of the gate.
-I must of looked apprehensive straight away.
+At the entrance to the Lopburi monkey temple, two big fat bastards sat either side of the gate.
+I must have looked apprehensive straight away.
 The guard beckoned me forward to the ticket office.
 Other tourists were confidently walking straight past, many hand bananas at the ready.
 Not me, I thought!

 I paid just 50 baht for my entrance ticket – oh so worth it for the experience!

 I checked that my pockets were empty and tucked in, looked at the guard and announced ‘I’m ready now!’
 ‘Nooooooooo!’ he replied, tapping me and gesturing for me to stop.
 He pointed to a dangly key ring attached to my bag.
 ‘Monkey liiiiiike!’ he said!
 He tucked it in for me and said ‘OK!’

 He saved me from full blown monkey attack.
 I saw another girl confidently waltz in with a dangly keyring.
 Within seconds, she had a young monkey jumping on her trying to get it.
 This was followed by two more that thought they would join the party.
 She did the helicopter (spinning round quickly) to try and fling them off.
 They didn’t disappear two quickly.
 She started squealing and the guard headed over to intervene.
 ‘Aaaaaaah, ahhhhh, he’s on my head!’ she screamed!
 Phew!
 So mean, but I was just grateful that it wasn’t me!

 Posted by Temple Seeker on Wednesday, 25 April 2018